( – promoted by Rob “EaBo Clipper” Eno)

 Despite their public pronouncements, quietly Fidelity has kept pace it’s plans to move jobs out of Massachusetts, to more competitive states.
 Red Mass Group has learned from numerous Fidelity Employees over the weekend that Fidelity plans to move most of its remaining employees out of Massachusetts by the end of 2013.

 Fidelity has offered relocation packages to many of its middle managers, and other workers to relocate to offices scattered across the United States, including Tennessee, North Carolina, New Hampshire, Rhode Island and Texas.
 According to these employees, Fidelity plans to keep core headquarters related functions in Massachusetts and little else.
+As inconvenient as this might be, many employees will more than likely pack up their things and move to one of these other locations.
+For some, this might mean leaving their homes and families behind as they move away with their job.
+Some people claim that when relocating for work, companies like Cars Relo can make the move easier by moving their vehicles for them, whether that may be a car or even a truck.
+Ensuring you have your usual transport when moving away is essential.

 The loss of Fidelity, is not the loss of manufacturing or other jobs that this administration thinks the Massachusetts economy can’t compete for anymore.
 This is the loss of high skilled jobs needing degrees.
 Jobs that the administration thinks Massachusetts is uniquely qualified to attract.